A deep, detailed, difficult customer question never happens when it’s convenient.

 So here’s a step-by-step guide on how to handle #whomademyclothes well.

-Aim to respond within 4 hours.
-If you don't know the answer and need to do some research first, then tell the customer and keep them in the loop on your progress.
+Aim to respond within one hour.
+If you don’t know the answer and need to do some research first, then tell the customer and keep them in the loop on your progress.

-Head of Proud Pads, Laura Niehorster, contacted REISS more than eight months ago about this shirt she loved — without getting a response.
-"I was annoyed as I would have bought it if they'd told me something positive," she told us.
-"The clothes are expensive enough, so I feel we should at least be able to expect good customer service."
+Head of Proud Pads, Laura Niehorster, contacted REISS in 2017.
+More than eight months later, she’d still not heard back about this shirt she loved.
+“I was annoyed as I would have bought it if they’d told me something positive,” she told us.
+“The clothes are expensive enough, so I feel we should at least be able to expect good customer service.”